Rob-a21/Cassiopeia/README.md

 # Cassiopeia
-A repository for Cassiopeia Betting web project
+A repository for Cassiopeia School Management web project